Offa bank robbery: Police arrest 12 more suspects — Nigeria Today

 By Joseph Erunke

-The suspects, who he said were arrested in Lagos, Ibadan, Illorin and Offa respectively, also arrested with dangerous weapons such as Beretta pistols and lives ammunition.
+He said the suspects were arrested in Lagos, Ibadan, Illorin and Offa respectively, with dangerous weapons such as Beretta pistols and lives ammunition.

-He said they confessed during discreet interrogation of their active engagement in the crime.
+He said the suspects confessed during discreet interrogation of their active engagement in the crime.

-He listed the suspects as Adegoke Shogo, 29 years old arrested in Offa, Kayode Opadokun 35 years old arrested in Offa, Kazeem Abdulrasheed 36 years old arrested in Offa, Azeez Abdullahi 27, years old arrested in Offa and Alexander Reuben, also 39 years old arrested in Lagos.
+He listed the suspects as Adegoke Shogo, 29, arrested in Offa; Kayode Opadokun 35, arrested in Offa; Kazeem Abdulrasheed, 36, arrested in Offa; Azeez Abdullahi 27, arrested in Offa and Alexander Reuben, 39, arrested in Lagos.

-“The Police teams engaged in massive raids of identified criminal spots/flashpoints, stop and search operations, visibility and confidence building patrols, intelligence gathering which led to the arrest of the suspects.
-Some of the arrest also involved serious exchange of gun fire between the Police and the suspects in their various hideouts.
+“The Police team engaged in massive raids of identified criminal spots/flashpoints, stop and search operations, visibility and confidence building patrols, intelligence gathering which led to the arrest of the suspects.
+Some of the arrests also involved serious exchange of gun fire between the Police and the suspects in their various hideouts.

-” All the suspects during investigation confessed to the various criminal roles they played in the commission of the crime, however, investigation is being intensified to arrest other suspects still at large and bring them to justice,” he said.

-Jimoh added:” The Nigeria Police Force once again deeply commiserates with the Government and People of Kwara State, most especially the people of Offa and the families of the victims.

 The post Offa bank robbery: Police arrest 12 more suspects appeared first on Vanguard News.